6174/comflowyspace/apps/node/readme.md

 - if you need to seperate run current (not in electron), you may encounter node-pty issue
 - You can rebuild node pty with `npm_config_arch=x86_64 pnpm rebuild node-pty`, arch maybe x86_64 or arm64
+- TODO: Considering is a pnpm workspace, so it will conflict with electron-backend module now